Carrie Underwood Reveals Adorable Thing Her Son Isaiah Does On Her ‘Cry Pretty’ Tour

-Carrie Underwood’s oldest son Isaiah, 4, sounds like he’s living his best life on his mom’s ‘Cry Pretty’ tour.
+Carrie Underwood’s oldest son Isaiah, 4, sounds like he’s living his best life on his mom’s “Cry Pretty 360” tour.

-During an interview on The Late Show With Stephen Colbert, the country music star revealed that her oldest son seems to love being on the road with his mom and her team, so much so that it’s earned him an adorable nickname.
+During an interview on The Late Show with Stephen Colbert, the country music star revealed that her oldest son seems to love being on the road with his mom and her team, so much so that it’s earned him an adorable nickname.

 “Somebody recently called him ‘The Mayor of Catering’ because he’s just like, ‘Hi, everybody!’ and loves seeing everyone,” the American Idol alum said.
 “He’s got his little scooter he rides around the venues in.
 He’s such a people guy.
 So he’s living the dream.”